veriFCKation/pmldl_assigment1/README.md

-# Practical Machine Learning and Deep Learning - Assignment 1 - Text De-toxification
+# Shchekina Ksenia, BS21-AI-01

-## Task description
+## Assignment 1 - Text De-toxification

 Text Detoxification Task is a process of transforming the text with toxic style into the text with the same meaning but with neutral style.